ehongkuo/Mixed-Messages/README.md

 3. Light Yagami

 Are there any characters that you recognize???
-*I mostly watch netflix shows, anime, and mainstream movies so this may show in my character selections haha*
+*I watch netflix shows, anime, and mainstream movies so this may show in my character selections haha*

+## Technologies
+This project was created with:
+* Javascript

+## Setup